alanbuzdar/NodeJS-Runtime/Notes/Results.md

 While other had: 65520 connections

 To truly get to the bottom of the reason that can't get more connections I will need to find a better way to profile the performance.

+### Moving Keep-Alives to client

+Moving keep-alive to client seems to use way less CPU on server side but still fails around 125k.

+I tried running with just 1 core on server and it fails on 65223 connections.
+This is very similiar to the failure point of 1 of the two cores in cluster mode.

+just realized 65536 is linux's max file descriptor count! might be the cause!

+Apparently this was the issue.
+I had the right settings applied for my file descriptors but they didnt get applied until I actualyl exited the instance and ssh'd back in.

+Got 100k connections on core (but turns out pings werent working right on client)